AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Read Full Review

-Erie Insurance is another highly-rated auto insurance company with competitive premiums — its average annual rate is 31 percent lower than the national average.
-When it comes to customer satisfaction, it ranked third in J.D.
+Erie Insurance is another highly-rated auto insurance company with competitive premiums — its average annual rate is 22 percent lower than the national average.
+When it comes to customer satisfaction, it ranked first in J.D.
 Power’s Claims Satisfaction Study and has an A- rating from the CRASH Network, the highest of any company on this list.

 Erie is available in 12 states and Washington, D.C., so Millennials living in an area that the company services should consider getting a quote.
 While Erie is a great choice for many different types of drivers, it’s particularly well-suited to pet owners.
 Erie auto insurance policies include pet coverage, so if your pet is injured in an accident while riding in your car, Erie will help pay for vet treatment costs up to $500 per pet, for a total limit of $1,000.